alexnarvais/docs/EMQX/emqx_servers.md

     ```shell
     sudo ufw status numbered
     ```
-12. Goto any MariaDB server (mdb-01, mdb-02, or mdb-03) and create an mqtt database, user to access the database, table in the database, and user in the table, using the following commands:
+12. Goto any MariaDB server (mdb-01, mdb-02, or mdb-03) and the mqtt database and tables, using the following commands:
     1. Access the MariaDB shell:
        ```shell
        sudo mariadb -u root -p